Volgograd: Tsaritsyn

 Although the city may have originated in 1555, documented evidence of Tsaritsyn at the confluence of the Tsaritsa and Volga rivers dates from 1589.
-Grigori Zasekin established the fortress Sary Su ("yellow water" in the local Tatar language), or Sary Sin ("yellow river"), as part of the defenses of the unstable southern border of the Tsardom of Russia.
 The structure stood slightly above the mouth of the Tsaritsa River on the right bank.
 It soon became the nucleus of a trading settlement.

 At the beginning of the 17th century, the garrison consisted of 350 to 400 people.
 In 1607 the fortress garrison rebelled for six months against the troops of Tsar Vasili Shuisky.
 In the following year saw the construction of the first stone church in the city, dedicated to St. John the Baptist.

-In 1670 troops of Stepan Razin captured the fortress; they left after a month.
+In 1670, troops of Stepan Razin captured the fortress; they left after a month.
 In 1708 the insurgent Cossack Kondraty Bulavin (died July 1708) held the fortress.
-In 1717 in the Kuban pogrom, raiders from the Kuban under the command of the Crimean Tatar Bakhti Gerai blockaded the town and enslaved thousands in the area.
+In 1717 in the Kuban pogrom, raiders from the Kuban under the command of the Crimean Tatar Bakhti Gerai blockaded, the town and enslaved thousands, in the area.
 In August 1774 Cossack leader Yemelyan Pugachev unsuccessfully attempted to storm the city.